Skip to main content

 Unearned income: for purposes of income tax, income that is not earned from services performed, such as interest, dividends, and royalties

-Use Value Appraisal (UVA): more frequently referred to as “Current Use” or the Current Use program, UVA is a system under which the value of property is determined for a specific agricultural or forestry use, as opposed to the broader “highest and best use.”
+Use Value Appraisal (UVA): more frequently referred to as “Current Use” or the Current Use program, UVA is a system under which the value of a property is determined for a specific agricultural or forestry use, as opposed to the broader “highest and best use.”
 Qualifying farm and forest land and farm buildings may enroll.
 32 V.S.A. § 3752(12)

 Use Value Appraisal Program: also known as “Current Use,” it enables eligible private lands where owners practice long-term forestry or agriculture to be appraised based on the property’s value of production of wood or food rather than its residential or commercial development value.
 The Current Use Advisory Board sets the use values for farm and forest land annually.
 32 V.S.A. § 3752(12)